 Midesophageal (traction) diverticula are caused by traction resulting from mediastinal inflammatory lesions or, secondarily, by esophageal motility disorders Esophageal Motility Disorders Esophageal motility disorders involve dysfunction of the esophagus that causes symptoms such as dysphagia, heartburn, and chest pain.
 (See also Overview of Esophageal and Swallowing Disorders... read more .

 Epiphrenic diverticula occur just above the diaphragm and usually accompany a motility disorder (eg, achalasia Achalasia Achalasia is a neurogenic esophageal motility disorder characterized by impaired esophageal peristalsis and a lack of lower esophageal sphincter relaxation during swallowing.
-Symptoms are slowly... read more , diffuse esophageal spasm Diffuse Esophageal Spasm Symptomatic diffuse esophageal spasm is part of a spectrum of motility disorders characterized variously by nonpropulsive contractions and hyperdynamic contractions, sometimes in conjunction... read more ).
+Symptoms are slowly... read more , distal esophageal spasm Distal Esophageal Spasm Symptomatic distal esophageal spasm (formerly called diffuse esophageal spasm) is part of a spectrum of motility disorders characterized variously by nonpropulsive contractions and hyperdynamic... read more ).

 Symptoms and Signs of Esophageal Diverticula